 By God’s grace, God gave us free will.
 I believe that God’s will for us is to live and love life to the fullest.
 We do that by using our gifts and talents in serving the world.

 Want to share our spiritual path together?
-Join me in The Guided Life.
-It’s free.
+Join me in living life with joy and flow.
+Sign up here for free.